tenstorrent/tt-metal/tech_reports/LLMs/llms.md

   - DRAM-sharding
   - Avoiding sharded to interleaved calls
 ### 4.8 Module Tests

+#### Llama3 Module and Test Differences

+In our current Llama3 model, the attention module class (`TtLlamaAttention`) implements two primary methods for attention computation: `forward_prefill` and `forward_decode`.
+To test these, we provide two separate attention test files, `test_attention_decode` and `test_attention_prefill`, which create the appropriate input tensors:
+- A tensor of size `(batch, dim)` in L1 for decode,
+- A tensor of size `(seqlen, dim)` in DRAM for prefill.

+Each attention test compares the attention module output and KV-cache correlation between the PyTorch host implementation and the TTNN device implementation.

+The current version of the MLP module class (`TtLlamaMLP`) handles prefill and decode in the same file but has some technical differences (mentioned in the section below).

+The decoder module (which encapsulates both attention and MLP) and model module (which encapsulates the decoder and the remaining parts of the Llama3 model) also handle prefill and decode in the same file, but they call the respective modes within the attention and MLP modules.

 ### 4.9 Performance Testing
 ### 4.10 Common Pitfalls
 #### 4.10.1 Error Messages